claclacla/How-to-build-a-restaurant-app-with-React-Native/README.md

 ## Create a complete mobile application with React Native

+flavour
+enhance: accrescere
+implementation

-It really doesn't matter what is your favorite junk food!
-This app will help you to explore the best restaurants menu.
+It really doesn't matter what is your favorite (junk) food, this app will help you to explore the best(!) restaurants menu and their cheap and delicious dishes.
+Choose restaurants and foods by categories and fill your cart!

+### Application data resources

+In this project i renounced to `Redux thunks`, decoupling the application stores from the data retreival and manipulation.
+The Redux actions are simple synchronous operations and the API calls are delegated to the application components.

+Each API resource has a `repository` as a first abstraction layer using my [pure-src](https://github.com/claclacla/PureSrc-A-functional-programming-approach-to-the-repository-pattern) package.
+The repositories operations are used by the high-level `data repositories` in order to provide to the application a concrete set of functions divided by section.

+### Tests

+The application contains a set of Jest tests with example for `actions`, `components`, `dataProviders` and `reducers` in the `__tests__` folder.
+Follow the instructions on the `Testing` section below in order to run them.

 --------------------------------------------------------------------------------